homeylab/helm-charts/charts/unpoller/README.md

 # Unpoller
-This chart deploys unpoller, an app that gathers metrics from unifi controllers and formats it for prometheus scraping or service monitors.
+This chart deploys unpoller, an app that gathers metrics from unifi controllers and formats it for Prometheus.

 *Note: You should set some chart values by creating your own values.yaml and save that locally*